osekilab/JCoLA/README.md

 ## License

-Most of the example sentences are extracted from linguistic journals without any modification.
-Hence, in most cases, the copyright of the example sentences remains with the original authors or publishers.
+The text in this corpus is excerpted from the published works, and copyright (where applicable) remains with the original authors or publishers.
+We expect that research use within Japan is legal under fair use, but make no guarantee of this.